Answering 4 Important First Aid/CPR/AED Questions

 Am I required to have my employees certified to perform first aid, CPR, and use an AED?

 OSHA requires that in the absence of an infirmary, clinic, or hospital in near proximity to the workplace which is used for the treatment of all injured employees, a person or persons shall be adequately trained to render first aid under 29 CFR 1910.151.
 The average response time for first responders to arrive once 911 is called is between 8-12 minutes.
 In a cardiac event, for each minute defibrillation is delayed, the chance of survival is reduced by approximately 10%.
-For this reason, it is recommended that all workplaces have employees certified in first aid, CPR, and AED response on each work shift.
+For this reason, it is recommended that all workplaces have employees obtain first aid certification, CPR certification, and AED training on each work shift.

 How many employees should be trained?

 This number depends on the size of your facility, its layout, and how many shifts your facility works.
 There should be at least a primary and a back-up responder on each shift, with additional responders to ensure a quick response time in all work areas.
-In the event of a cardiac event, first aid/CPR/AED-certified employees should be able to collect their response equipment and access the injured employee within 3 minutes.
+In the event of a cardiac event, employees with a first aid/CPR/AED-training should be able to collect their response equipment and access the injured employee within 3 minutes.

 How do my employees become certified?